Notice of Privacy Practices

 Complaints

 If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, submit your complaint in writing to the Privacy Officer at Four Oaks.
-You will not be penalized for filing a complaint.
+To file a complaint with us, submit your complaint in writing to the Privacy Officer at Four Oaks, 5400 Kirkwood Boulevard SW, Cedar Rapids, Iowa 52404, or by calling 319-364-0259.
+To file a complaint with the Secretary of the Department of Health and Human Services, you may write to: Office for Civil Rights, U.S. Department of Health and Human Services, 200 Independence Avenue, S.W., Washington, D.C.
+20201, call 1-877-696-6775, or visit www.hhs.gov/ocr/privacy/hipaa/complaints/.

 Other uses of medical information